railslove/smurfville/README.md

 Smurfville is the home of SMURF:  **S**calable, **M**odular, re**U**sable **R**ails **F**rontends

+SMURF is a new and modular approach to Rails frontend development based on the [SMACSS](http://smacss.com) approach for CSS.
+It is mainly comprised of 2 parts:

+1. [SMURF Philosopy](#smurf-philosophy) describing a modular approach an establishing coding conventions
+2. [Smurfville Gem](#smurfville-gem) aid in following the SMURF conventions by rendering a nice "living styleguide"

 ![SMURF](https://github.com/railslove/smurfville/raw/master/app/assets/images/smurfville/smurf.png)

 [![Build Status](https://secure.travis-ci.org/railslove/smurfville.png?branch=master)](http://travis-ci.org/railslove/smurfville)

+# SMURF Philosophy

 The name and the philosophy of SMURF are heavily influenced by the [SMACSS](http://smacss.com) approach by Jonathan Snook ([@snookca](https://twitter.com/snookca)) which stands for Scalable Modular Architecture for CSS.

-# SMURF Philosophy

 These are the main goals behind SMURF: